deeplearning4j/deeplearning4j/word2vec.md

 # word2vec

-One of deep learning's applications is text analysis, and at the heart of text analysis is [word2vec](https://code.google.com/p/word2vec/), which includes a bag-or-words feature representation tool.
-Bag-of-words allows us to represent word counts while retaining words' context; i.e. their neighbors.
+One of deep learning's chief applications is in textual analysis, and at the heart of text analysis is [Word2vec](https://code.google.com/p/word2vec/).
+Word2vec is a neural network that does not implement deep learning, but is crucial to getting input in a numerical form that deep-learning nets can ingest -- the vector.

+Word2vec creates features without human intervention, and some of those features include the context of individual words; that is, it retains context in the form of multiword windows.
+In deep learning, the meaning of a word is essentially the words that surround it.
+Given enough data, usage and context, Word2vec can make highly accurate guesses as to a word’s meaning based on its past appearances.

+The output of the Word2vec neural net is a vocabulary with a vector attached to it, which can be fed into a deep-learning net for classification/labeling.

 There is also a [skip gram representation](http://homepages.inf.ed.ac.uk/ballison/pdf/lrec_skipgrams.pdf) which is used in the dl4j implementation.
-This was proven to be more accurate due to the more generalizable contexts generated.
+This has proven to be more accurate due to the more generalizable contexts generated.

-The way we measure words' proximity to each other is through [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), a measure of similarity between two word vectors, in which a perfect 90 degree angle represents identity; i.e. France equals France, while Spain has a cosine distance of  0.678515 from France, the highest of any other country.
+Broadly speaking, we measure words' proximity to each other through their [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), which gauges the similarity between two word vectors.
+A perfect 90 degree angle represents identity; i.e. France equals France, while Spain has a cosine distance of 0.678515 from France, the highest of any other country.

 Here's a graph of words associated with "China" using Word2vec:

 ![Alt text](../img/word2vec.png)

+The other method of preparing text for input to a deep-learning net is called [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model)(BoW).
+BoW produces a vocabulary with word counts associated to each element of the text.
+Its output is a wordcount vector.
+That said, it does not retain context, and therefore is not useful in a granular analysis of those words' meaning.